Investment Banking Interview Questions and Answers: The Definitive Guide

 ANSWER: Start by projecting the financial statements of the Buyer and Seller.
 Then, you estimate the Purchase Price and the mix of Cash, Debt, and Stock used to fund the deal.
 You create a Sources & Uses schedule and Purchase Price Allocation schedule to estimate the true cost of the acquisition and its effects.

 Then, you combine the Balance Sheets of the Buyer and Seller, reflecting the Cash, Debt, and Stock used, new Goodwill created, and any write-ups.
-You then combine the Income Statements, reflecting the Foregone Interest on Cash, Interest on Debt, and synergies.
+You then combine the Income Statements, reflecting the Foregone Interest on Cash, Interest on Debt, and Synergies (for both revenue and expenses, but if you have to pick one, cost synergies are more important).
 If Debt or Cash changes over time, the Interest figures should also change.

 The Combined Net Income equals the Combined Pre-Tax Income times (1 – Buyer’s Tax Rate), and you divide that by (Buyer’s Existing Share Count + New Shares Issued in the Deal) to get the Combined EPS.